truongqk1987/fram-lab/readme.md

 6. Run "php artisan migrate:refresh" to create tables in database (Remember to start DB server)
 7. Run "composer dump-autoload" to load all classes
 8. Run "php artisan db:seed" to insert CSV data to DB
+9. Run "php artisan serve" to test it on locally for go live

 ## Running the tests